 While it is true that gastric sleeve tends to cause slower and steadier weight loss as compared to other bariatric procedures, the weight still comes off fairly fast.
 The weight loss also tends to last long-term.

-You can expect to lose a majority of the excess weight in the first 12 to 18 months.
+You can expect to lose most of the excess weight in the first 12 to 18 months.
 All told and over the long-term, the results are excellent and on par with gastric bypass.

-Overall, patients can lose up to 70% of their excess weight, and we have 10 to 15 years of data to support the procedure’s long-term success!
+Patients can lose up to 70% of their excess weight, and we have 10 to 15 years of data to support the Procedure’s long-term success!

 4- Easy Alternatives if the Procedure Fails